UsabilityEngineering/portfolio-bincent0929/journal/vincents-ux-journal.md

 Ok, I actually did a little more than hover over the video— I actually also pressed the theater mode button (or pressed “t,” for theater) to enlarge the video, in addition to hovering over the video.

 In this hovered and enlarged state, the watcher is presented with a multitude of choices to change their video viewing experience.
-The obvious possible choices, including, play/pause, volume adjustment, seeking through the video, a fullscreen toggle, and captions toggle were all present.
+The obvious possible choices, including, play/pause, volume adjustment, seeking through the video, a fullscreen toggle, and captions (good for **accessibility**) toggle were all present.
 All stuff a user would find on basically any video player on your computer; which makes it very familiar for nearly anyone that has watched a video using a computer.
 Additionally, YouTube has a few extras, like theater mode, with its very unique icon, which I mentioned before, the autoplay button, which plays a video right after the current one finishes, and then the gear icon that allows you to change various other aspects about how the video is played, like video quality.

-In my opinion, I think that the theater icon is a little ambiguous for new users.
+In my opinion, I think that the theater icon is a little ambiguous for new users, it doesn't have a strong **affordance** for the user.
 I don’t think I really understood what it even did until I saw other people using it and realized how useful it could be while watching video.
 Now I use it all the time.
 Similar to the autoplay button, but in reverse.
 YouTube kind of forces the autoplay button on you when you first start using YouTube.
 They have it on by default and that’s the only reason I’d assume that anyone would even know what it did unless they got curious.

-In contrast, the gear icon is something that a user may assume allows you to change the “settings” of the video.
+In contrast, the gear icon is something that a user may assume allows you to change the “settings” of the video, having a strong **affordance** for the user.
 When you click on it, you’re presented with the options in the image below.

 <div align="center">
     <img src="/portfolio-bincent0929/assets/first-journal-images/video-settings.png" style="max-width: 500px; width: 100%;">